ClareP212/GEOG5990Assessment2/README.md

 ### Known Issues
 - sliders occasionally get stuck on 0, need to stop and restart the programme and it will work again.
-- matplot image doesnt fit into tkinter canvas completely.
+- matplot image doesnt fit into tkinter canvas completely, more can be revealed if the user manually adjusts the window size.
+- smaller heights and larger output sizes result in small bacteria spread on image displayed in GUI

 ## Future Development
 - refresh button within the GUI so the user does not have to close GUI and rerun the programme if they want to try new parameters.